cscart/docs/en/user_guide/addons/sms_notifications/getting_api_key.rst

 For the :doc:`/user_guide/addons/sms_notifications/index` add-on to work, you need the Clickatell API ID.
 To get it, do the following:

 #.
-Go to the `Clikatell website <https://www.clickatell.com/>`_ and click **Sign Up** to create a new account.
+Go to the `Clickatell website <https://www.clickatell.com/>`_ and click **Sign Up** to create a new account.
 Check the link from your email to confirm the registration, then sign in.

 #.
 Click **SMS** on the sidebar and choose **Configure SMS**.